twisted/twisted/docs/core/development/policy/coding-standard.rst

 .. note::

    The :doc:`test standard <test-standard>` contains more in-depth information on this topic.
+   What follows is intended to be a synopsis of the most important points.

 The Twisted test suite is spread across many subpackages of the ``twisted`` package.
 Many older tests are in ``twisted.test`` .